sachinym/Github-Advanced-Security/Module5-Scaling_out_ghas.md

 1. You can create a ruleset targeting branches, or a ruleset targeting tags.

    - To create a ruleset targeting branches, click **New branch ruleset**.
-   - To create a ruleset targeting tags, select , then **click New tag ruleset**.
+   - To create a ruleset targeting tags, select, then **click New tag ruleset**.

    ![Picture1](./images/rulesetbranch.png)